Deciding between the Samsung Galaxy Watch 3 and the Garmin Vivoactive 4

 - Shorter battery life than predecessor

-- Tizen OS still not great with third-party support
+- Tizen OS needs to work with third-party support

 There's a lot to admire about the Garmin Vivoactive 4.
 In addition to detailed health/fitness tracking, heart-rate monitoring, and onboard GPS, you'll also have access to other helpful features.
-Some examples include on-screen workouts, respiration and hydration tracking, breathwork activities, music storage, and NFC payments.
+Some examples include on-screen workouts, breathwork activities, music storage, and NFC payments.

 Pros